 BACKGROUND

 Pneumonia is the main manifestation of coronavirus disease 2019 (COVID-19) infection.
-Chest computed tomography (CT) is recommended for the initial evaluation of the disease; this technique can also be helpful to monitor the disease progression and evaluate the therapeutic efficacy.
+Chest computed tomography is recommended for the initial evaluation of the disease; this technique can also be helpful to monitor the disease progression and evaluate the therapeutic efficacy.

 AIM

-To review the currently available literature regarding the radiological follow-up of COVID-19-related lung alterations at the CT scan, to describe the evidence about the dynamic evolution of COVID-19 pneumonia and verify the potential usefulness of the radiological follow-up.
+To review the currently available literature regarding the radiological follow-up of COVID-19-related lung alterations using the computed tomography scan, to describe the evidence about the dynamic evolution of COVID-19 pneumonia and verify the potential usefulness of the radiological follow-up.

 METHODS